Torroledo/indigo/about.md

 analysis using High Performance Computing tools like Distributed and Shared Computing (MPI) and numerical methods and libraries (LAPACK, BLAS).</p>

-<p>I am CO-Founder and COO of a anlytics and data science start up based on Bogota, Colombia.
+<p>I am CO-Founder and COO of an Analytics and Data Science start up based on Bogota, Colombia.
 Computable </p>

 <p>Some Projects in wich I am envolved.</p>
 <ul class="skill-list">